Cosmo7/Observable/README.md

   }
 }
 ```
-The Observable version is easier to read, and doesn't require continually updating the client object.
-Yay!
+Besides being easier to read, the Observable version doesn't require continually updating the client object or tracking and comparing values.

 ## Limitations
 There's no fancy threading or error handling; this is basically just a wrapper around System.Action<T> with no checking that observers still exist.